 Trust me friends, you don’t want God’s “wrath and indignation” to happen to you!
-I certainly don’t.
+We certainly don’t.
 But wait a minute – Paul was writing about evil people here!
 Someone would have to do something awfully bad to be called evil, wouldn’t he?
-I could say,”Yes,” but I don’t like to lie.
-So the answer is “No,” “Evil people” are described in the very first chapter of Romans, verses 29-32.
+We could say, “Yes,” but we don’t like to lie.
+The answer is “No.” “Evil people” are described in the very first chapter of Romans, verses 29-32.
 What sins are these “evil people” committing?
-Pretty much the garden-variety sins of all humanity, I would say.
+Pretty much the garden-variety sins of all humanity, we would say.
 Please note that gossip and disobedience to parents are listed right up there with malice and murder!
 As a matter of fact, according to Jesus in Matthew 5:21-48, you don’t have to actually do these things – you just have to want to do them in your heart.
-All of a sudden our path to God and glory looks much more arduous!
+All of a sudden, our path to God and glory looks far more arduous!
 We’re going to have to be really, really good to earn our way in!

 This is a MAJOR problem for self-made saints.
 There has been only one good man in all of human history, and that man is Jesus Christ.
 God’s standard of goodness is Himself, and Jesus is God made flesh.
-Now generally, when we human beings refer to someone as good, we do not have God’s perfect standard in mind, rather we are, in effect, grading on a curve.
-We mean that one is good when compared to someone “less good” around them.
-We don’t compare our performance to God’s standard of perfection, but rather to someone’s record that we can match or even beat.
-Conveniently, there are some very unsavory characters we can look at to feel better about ourselves (murderers, rapists, thieves, politicians, etc.), and we rely on our faulty conscience to tell us where we fit in the pack.
+Now generally, when we human beings refer to someone as good, we do not have God’s perfect standard in mind.
+Rather we are, in effect, grading on a curve.
+We mean that one is “good” when compared to someone “less good” around them.
+We don’t compare our performance to God’s standard of perfection, but rather to someone’s record that we feel we can match or even beat.
+Conveniently, there are some very unsavory characters we can look at to feel better about ourselves – murderers, rapists, thieves, politicians – and we rely on our faulty conscience to tell us where we fit in the pack.

 Jesus is not only fully God, but He is fully man as well.
 Jesus alone, out of all humanity is truly good – sinlessly perfect.
 Think of the life He lived on earth in the context of the passage we’ve been looking at in Romans chapter 3.
 Jesus was righteous, He had understanding, He persevered in doing good – steadfastly, constantly, continuously, and always.
 He deserves heaven, and He is, in fact, the only person who does.
 Yet, He left heaven in order to rescue the helpless likes of you and me.